 Phil Morl can provide further advice on the process, but he cannot take forward PCC applications to register land on the behalf of a PCC.

-FAQ
+Frequently Asked Questions

 We have unregistered land next to our church; can we register it?